kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 ### Single CRD with IsOverrideable field

-An alternative approach is to combine `ClusterNetworkPolicy` and `DefaultNetworkPolicy` into a single CRD with an additional overrideable field in Ingress/ Egress rule as shown below.
+An alternative approach is to combine `ClusterNetworkPolicy` and `ClusterDefaultNetworkPolicy` into a single CRD with an additional overrideable field in Ingress/ Egress rule as shown below.